merenlab/anvio/ARCHITECTURE.md

 ## What is anvi'o

-Anvi'o is an interactive analysis and visualization platform for 'omics data (metagenomics, pangenomics, phylogenomics, metabolomics, tRNA-seq, etc.).
+Anvi'o is an analysis and visualization platform for 'omics data (genomics, metagenomics, pangenomics, phylogenomics, tRNA-seq, etc.).
 It is a Python package that processes input files and stores results in SQLite databases, and exposes both a CLI (~180 programs) and a web-based visualization interface for various analyses.

 Here is some information where things are currently: